 It’s crucial that you follow the correct procedures, do everything you can to make your case strong, and avoid doing anything that could jeopardize your case.
 Retaliation, quitting your job, or acting out could all jeopardize your ability to take your case to court.
 Your lawyer can help provide you with the necessary knowledge regarding your claim and ensure that you’re prepared for the legal actions that lay ahead.

 Contact Dolman Law Group for Help With Your Sexual Harassment Claim

 At Dolman Law Group, we have sexual harassment lawyers whose sole mission is to help victims of sexual harassment pursue compensation for their damages.
 We have a "quality over quantity" doctrine, which means we work with fewer clients, so those clients get the most committed, personal legal counsel we can offer.
 We provide our clients personalized attention, ensuring their thoughts and concerns are addressed in the claims process.

-Remember, you have the right to work in an environment that is safe and free of sexual harassment.
-If you experienced sexual harassment at work and the steps above didn’t help, contact Dolman Law Group for a free case evaluation and consultation.
+You have the right to work in an environment that is safe and free of sexual harassment.
+If you experienced sexual harassment at work and the steps above didn't help, contact Dolman Law Group for a free case evaluation and consultation.
 Whether you need to talk to a child sexual assault lawyer, a sexual assault lawyer, or a workplace harassment lawyer, you can reach our law firm for legal advice by calling us at (727) 451-6900 or by filling out our contact form.